endurantgames/RP_Tags/RP_Tags/README.md

 The addon is currently only available in English, but if you want help with translations into other languages, you can.

-## To Do

-(Primarily for my own use)

-  - ~~Get configuration/help working~~
-  - Get RP:UF working
-  - XRP support
-  - Config profiles with Ace3
-  - `:xs`, `:s`, etc
-  - Update for new gender settings in trp3
-  - Something I forgot
-  - ~~Make sure all the libraries are current~~
-  - See if RPT can be generalized for any oUF addon
-  - More work on AMDC
-  - Miscellaneous bug fixes